felleg/felleg.gitlab.io-backup/content/reads/read-67-cultural-diversity-in-organizations.md

 these problems also apply to *any* cultural differences.
-For example, a portfolio company that bought 5 start-ups and needs to merge them together might be merging 5 White-male dominated groups, and yet the same in-group vs out-group dynamics would take root.
+For example, a portfolio company that bought 5 start-ups and needs to merge them together might be merging 5 White-male dominated groups, and yet the same in-group vs out-group dynamics would play out.
 Despite all of our identity differences, we are all the same, and we are all subject to these mysterious forces that put us into conflict.